What Goes Into a Moving Estimate?

 Binding

-Binding estimates provide more certainty for budget-conscious people.
+Binding estimates provide more certainty for budget-conscious homeowners.
 The mover will estimate the weight of your belongings and quote you a guaranteed price as part of a binding estimate.
-If you agree to the binding estimate, your final bill will match the original quote, even if your belongings are heavier than the mover anticipated.
-The only way your total can change is if you add items or services later, which can nullify any agreement or lead to additional charges.
+If you agree to the binding estimate, your final bill will match your original quote, even if your belongings are heavier than the mover originally anticipated they were.

 Not-To-Exceed

 Not-to-exceed estimates are binding estimates through which a mover sets an upper limit rather than offering a fixed-price quote.
-You will not pay more if your shipment exceeds the limit as part of a not-to-exceed estimate, but you will pay less if your shipment is lighter than anticipated.
+You will not pay more than your original estimate if your shipment exceeds the limit as part of a not-to-exceed estimate, but you will pay less if your shipment is lighter than anticipated.
+The potential to pay less but not more than your original quote makes not-to-exceed estimates the most consumer-friendly options.
+Not many companies offer it.

 A moving estimate should serve as a detailed forecast of what you will pay the moving company for its services.
-Under federal law, interstate movers must prepare a written estimate of all charges and provide you with a copy.
+Interstate movers must prepare a written estimate of all charges and provide you with a copy under federal law.
+We recommend reviewing FMCSA regulations regarding binding and non-binding estimates so that you completely understand your rights and responsibilities when moving.

 Contact Information